-Adequate representation of Nitrogen cycle representation is crucial for climate models to produce proper responses to elevated atmospheric CO_2 and global warming.
-This study presents a new approach in coupling Carbon cycle with Nitrogen processes in a newly developed biophysical, dynamic vegetation, and soil biogeochemical model, in which a biogeochemical component represents soil organic matter cycling and estimates the amount of nitrogen available to plants and plant soil nitrogen uptake.
-A plant Carbon-Nitrogen framework is developed for modeling interactions between carbon and nitrogen process, and regulates photosynthesis, respiration, and plant phenology based on nitrogen availability.
-Moreover, instead of fixed carbon/nitrogen ratio as done by many land models, a dynamic carbon/nitrogen ratio is introduced based on the nitrogen availability.
-A series of numerical experiments are carried out to assess whether the carbon/nitrogen framework properly produces satellite-derived monthly mean gross primary productivity, leaf area index, and global nitrogenlimitation patterns.
-The results show that properly introducing the Nitrogen processes produces lower bias for these variables.
+Adequate representation of nitrogen cycle is crucial for climate models to produce proper responses of terrestrial ecosystem to higher atmospheric CO_2 and global warming.
+In this study, a biogeochemical module was introduced to represent soil organic matter cycling and the availability of plant nitrogen uptake from soil.
+A plant carbon-nitrogen framework was developed for modeling interactions between carbon and nitrogen processes, and regulates photosynthesis, respiration, and plant phenology.
+Moreover, instead of fixed carbon/nitrogen ratio as done by many other studies, a dynamic carbon/nitrogen ratio is introduced based on nitrogen availability.
+A series of numerical experiments are carried out, and the results show that the model with nitrogen process can better produce monthly mean gross primary productivity, leaf area index, and global nitrogen-limitation patterns.